jaishree-verma/rag_agent_project/README.md

-# Advanced RAG Agent with LangGraph and Google Gemini
+# Advanced RAG Agent with LangGraph & Google Gemini

 ## Project Overview
 This project implements an intelligent Retrieval-Augmented Generation (RAG) agent capable of answering complex user queries by leveraging a local knowledge base (ChromaDB) and Google's Gemini models for advanced reasoning and text generation.
 Built with `langgraph`, this agent demonstrates a robust, multi-step, and self-correcting research and synthesis workflow.